dmodalek/Awesome-Wordpress/README.md

 ## Whats next

 * Open your browser and start the Wordpress install
- — or use the MySQL Dump from the res folder (user: dmodalek / pw: local)
+ — or use the MySQL Dump from the awesome-theme/res folder (user: dmodalek / pw: local)

 * Activate the Theme and the Plugins